decisionmechanics/essential-robot-framework/notes/index.md

 	- Enabled (not disabled)
 - If conditions aren't met immediately, the keyword retries until a timeout is reached
 - Default timeout is configurable with `Set Browser Timeout` (default 10s)
-- Auto-waiting applies to elements, navigation, and network events
+- Auto-waiting applies to elements, navigation and network events
-- Reduces need for explicit `Sleep` or manual waits Ensures tests are less flaky by synchronising with real page state automatically
+- Reduces need for explicit `Sleep` or manual waits
+	- Ensures tests are less flaky by synchronising with real page state automatically
 - Explicit waiting statements (e.g. `Wait For Elements State`) are available if fine-grained control is required

 ### Finding elements using Browser library